Skip to main content

 The Survival Decision

 The body’s resources are finite.
 In a state of prolonged activation, the HPA axis essentially makes a survival-based executive decision ∞ preparing for immediate danger takes precedence over long-term projects like reproduction.
-The high levels of CRH and cortisol produced during the act as powerful suppressors of the HPG axis.
+The high levels of CRH and cortisol produced during the stress response act as powerful suppressors of the HPG axis.

 CRH can directly inhibit the release of GnRH from the hypothalamus.
 This is a critical point of interference.
 Without a consistent, rhythmic pulse of GnRH, the entire downstream reproductive cascade is disrupted.
 The pituitary receives a weakened signal, leading to diminished production of LH and FSH.
 Consequently, the gonads lack the necessary stimulation to function optimally.